DoosanJung/STZR/interview_question.md

 3. Draw a table such as follows.
     - You'll only need 'uid','tid','tBuf','tIBuf','tLBuf','tPld','tVH','type','mplyevnt' columns from now on.
 Columns related to *time* are continuous variables, while others are categorical variables

     - For the *time* variables, such as tVH, you'll need to **sum** them to get the total time.
-For example, for uid X and tid 1, there can be more than one viewing time log for this uid X and tid 1.
+For example, for uid X and tid 1, there can be more than one viewing time log (during watching a video) for this uid X and tid 1.
 In this case, summing up time variables within same uid and tid will give you the total time, which is presented in table below.
 For example, how long were the viewing time for uid X for tid 1 can be calculated
     <br>(__Hint :__ groupby to the rescue)

     - For the *categorical* variables, you'll need to **count** how many times each category appeared in the logs.
 For example, how many times bitrate change occurred can be calculated